rafaelcfreire/rafaelcfreire.github.com/_posts/2015-02-24-useful-tools-to-test-the-responsiveness-of-your-site.md

 ## DURING IMPLEMENTATION

 Major moderns browsers have their ours developer tools.
-Although it is a embedded feature, they are extremely mature with all that is needed to develop a page fully responsive together with <a href="">Media Queries</a>
+Although it is a embedded feature, they are extremely mature with all that is needed to develop a page fully responsive together with <a href="http://www.w3schools.com/cssref/css3_pr_mediaquery.asp" target="_blank">Media Queries</a>

 ## AFTER DEPLOYMENT